-- future revenues, expenses, earnings, adjusted EBITDA and adjusted funds from operations, - the future pricing of electricity and market fundamentals in existing and target markets, - future dividend growth, - the Company's future cash requirements including interest and principal repayments, capital expenditures, dividends and distributions, - the Company's sources of funding, adequacy and availability of committed bank credit facilities and future borrowings, - future growth and emerging opportunities in the Company's target markets including the focus on certain technologies, - the timing of, funding of, and costs for existing, planned and potential development projects and acquisitions (including phase 2 of the Whitla Wind project), - facility availability and planned outages, - capital expenditures for facility maintenance and other (sustaining capital, future growth projects, Genesee dual-fuel capability project), - the financial impacts of the acquisition of Buckthorn Wind, including the impacts to adjusted EBITDA and adjusted funds from operations, - the likelihood of meeting the threshold and paying out contingent consideration related to Buckthorn Wind, - the dates on which the Buckthorn Wind tax equity investor reaches the agreed upon target rate of return, - the final cost and financial impacts of Cardinal Point Wind in its first full year of operations, including the impacts to adjusted EBITDA and adjusted funds from operations, - impacts of the Vestas Long-Term Service Agreement (LTSA) extension agreement including cost reductions, impacts on adjusted EBITDA and AFFO and timing of finalizing facility LTSAs as well as the years they will become effective, - the impact of market designs on the Company's core markets, - the Line Loss Rule Proceeding including timing of retrospective loss factors being finalized, participation in applicable regulatory processes, and potential impacts to the Company, and - the impact of the COVID-19 pandemic and the decline in oil prices.
+- future revenues, expenses, earnings, adjusted EBITDA and adjusted funds from operations, - the future pricing of electricity and market fundamentals in existing and target markets, - · future dividend growth, - the Company's future cash requirements including interest and principal repayments, capital expenditures, dividends and distributions, - the Company's sources of funding, adequacy and availability of committed bank credit facilities and future borrowings, - future growth and emerging opportunities in the Company's target markets including the focus on certain technologies, - the timing of, funding of, and costs for existing, planned and potential development projects and acquisitions (including phases 2 and 3 of the Whitla Wind project and the Strathmore Solar project), - · facility availability and planned outages, - capital expenditures for facility maintenance and other (sustaining capital, future growth projects, commercial initiatives), - the financial impacts of the acquisition of Buckthorn Wind, including the impacts to adjusted EBITDA and adjusted funds from operations, - the likelihood of meeting the threshold and paying out contingent consideration related to Buckthorn Wind, - · the timing of the Buckthorn Wind tax equity investor reaches the agreed upon target rate of return, - the final cost and financial impacts of Cardinal Point Wind in its first full year of operations, including the impacts to adjusted EBITDA and adjusted funds from operations. - impacts of the Vestas Long-Term Service Agreement (LTSA) extension agreement, including cost reductions, impacts on adjusted EBITDA and adjusted funds from operations and timing of finalizing facility LTSAs as well as the years they will become effective, - the financial impacts of the Strathmore Solar project, including impacts to adjusted EBITDA and adjusted funds from operations - the impacts of market designs in the Company's core markets, - the Line Loss Rule Proceeding including timing of invoicing, participation in applicable regulatory processes, and potential impacts to the Company, and - the impact of the COVID-19 pandemic and the decline in oil prices.

 These statements are based on certain assumptions and analyses made by the Company in light of its experience and perception of historical trends, current conditions, expected future developments, and other factors it believes are appropriate including its review of purchased businesses and assets.

 The material factors and assumptions used to develop these forward-looking statements relate to:

-- electricity and other energy prices and carbon prices, - performance, - business prospects (including potential re-contracting of facilities) and opportunities including expected growth and capital projects, - status of and impact of policy, legislation and regulations, - effective tax rates, - foreign exchange rates, - anticipated performance of Buckthorn Wind, - anticipated performance of Cardinal Point Wind, and - other matters discussed under the Performance Overview, Outlook and Risks and Risk Management sections.
+- · electricity and other energy prices and carbon prices, - · performance, - business prospects (including potential re-contracting of facilities) and opportunities including expected growth and capital projects, - status of and impact of policy, legislation and regulations, - effective tax rates, - · foreign exchange rates, - anticipated performance of Buckthorn Wind, - anticipated performance of Cardinal Point Wind - anticipated performance of Strathmore Solar - assumptions around the Line Loss Rule Proceeding calculations including preliminary AESO recalculated loss factors for the historic years 2014-2016, and estimated historic loss factors from the AUC proceeding for the remaining historic period (2006-2013), and - other matters discussed under the Performance Overview, Outlook and Risks and Risk Management sections.